Links on Android Authority may earn us a commission. Learn more.

 Google might be among the frontrunners in update longevity in the Android world, but it’s still well behind Apple’s support for older iPhones.
 Apple recently updated a six-year-old iPhone to the latest version of iOS.
 While I welcome Google’s improved software support with the Pixel 6, it could do much better.
 Google also sits behind Samsung, which now offers four years of Android OS updates and five years of security patches for its flagship devices.

 Although Google has made impressive claims regarding its software commitment, we haven’t seen them come to life quite as smoothly.
 The Pixel 6 series had a rocky few months of security updates, including rollouts that had to be paused while Google ironed out issues.
 One of the earliest patches had to launch in a hurry in order to fix the fingerprint scanner.
-It seems to be righting the ship at this point, with the recent March update dropping a full slate of bug fixes.
+It seems to be righting the ship, as it released a big update back in March with a full slate of bug fixes.

 Google Pixel 6 specs

 128GB or 256GB